open-cluster-management/search-kui-plugin/README.md

 authorization & cookie - User access token
 </pre>

-2. Install the plugin dependencies
+4. Install the plugin dependencies

 ```
 npm install
 ```

-3. Compile the code at the root-level of the KUI repo.
+5. Compile the code at the root-level of the KUI repo.

 ```
 npm run compile
 ```

-4. Execute start at the root-level of the KUI repo.
+6. Execute start at the root-level of the KUI repo.
 The desktop/electron instance of KUI should launch.
-(Update this later for steps for MCM KUI testing).
+(Update this later for steps for ACM KUI testing).

 ```
 npm run start